Easy

 Despite the name or any story you might’ve heard, the White Russian was not invented in Russia.
 It was, in fact, invented in Brussels, Belgium at the end of the 1940s.

-A Rocks Glass.
-However, if you decide to swap Cream for Milk, you’ll end up with a lighter cocktail, which we think works better in a Highball Glass rather than a traditional Rocks Glass.
+A rocks glass.
+However, if you decide to swap cream for milk, you’ll end up with a lighter cocktail, which we think works better in a highball glass rather than a traditional rocks glass.
 Learn more about the different types of cocktail glasses here.